Blacka4ka/net-setup-Linux/README.md

 1. Clone the repository or download the script.
 2. Make the script executable:

-   chmod +x network-configurator.sh
+   chmod +x net-setup.sh

-3. Run the script with administrative privileges sudo ./network-configurator.sh
+3. Run the script with administrative privileges

+   sudo ./net-setup.sh

 4. Follow the prompts to select the interface and configure network settings.

-За потреби зробіть відкат змін.